Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Origin of robust superradiance

 These rates are maximized for $\theta_{j}=\pi/2$ and the respective configurations from above, i.e.,

 At the same time, the opposite rate, for example,

 is suppressed on average in the limit of large disorder.

 In Fig.~\ref{FigRRRL}, we plot the actual distribution of the pair of rates $(\mathcal{R}_{\text{R}},\mathcal{R}_{\text{L}})$ in each QSDMF trajectory at time $t=t_{\star}$.
 These plots provide a very intuitive way to illustrate the effect of mirror-asymmetric emission in superradiant decay.
 For weak disorder both rates are strongly correlated around $\mathcal{R}_{\text{R}}\approx\mathcal{R}_{\text{L}}$.
 This implies that, along each trajectory, photons are emitted approximately equally likely to the left and to the right.
 In the regime of strong disorder, the rates are anti-correlated with $\mathcal{R}_{\text{R}} + \mathcal{R}_{\text{L}}\approx \mathcal{R}_{\star}$.
 Therefore, in this regime, the atomic dipoles evolve into configurations that successively lead to preferred emission into either the right or the left.
-Note that, instead of keeping a preferred emission direction in time evolution, the atomic dipoles can change their preferred emission direction during the decay in the individual trajectories, as shown in Appendix \ref{MoreData}.
+It is these successive emissions that imprint the location-specified phases onto the spins and lead to the self-organization of the two spin orderings.
+Additional simulations presented in Appendix~\ref{MoreData} show that this preference exists during most parts of the decay, although individual trajectories may also change their preferred emission direction during the process.

+The anti-correlation between $\mathcal{R}_{\text{R}}$ and $\mathcal{R}_{\text{L}}$ stands in stark contrast to the theoretical predictions at the MF level without dynamical quantum fluctuations~\cite{GrossPhysRep1982,HaakePRA1979}.
+There, with fluctuations only in the initial condition, the left- and right-going emissions are predicted to be essentially symmetric and uncorrelated.
+This highlights the crucial role of the quantum fluctuations in our simulation methods, both in enabling accurate predictions and in revealing the underlying microscopic mechanism.